-Dr. Sami E. Baroudi joined LAU as an assistant professor of political science and international affairs at LAU.
+Dr. Sami E. Baroudi is professor of political science and international affairs at LAU.
 He received his PhD in Political Science from Indiana University in 1992.
-He is currently the associate chairperson at the Department of Social Sciences.
+He is currently the associate chairperson of the Department of Social Sciences.
 He played a major role in launching the MA in International Affairs Program at LAU and in the periodic revisions of the BA program in Political Science/International Affairs.

-Between October 2001 and September 2005, he served as chairperson of the Education and Social Sciences in Beirut.
+Between October 2001 and September 2005, Dr. Baroudi served as chairperson of the departments of Education and Social Sciences in Beirut.
 In fall 2003, he was a visiting associate professor at Villanova University, Pennsylvania, USA.
 In October 2005, he was appointed assistant provost for Faculty Affairs, a position he held until October 2013.
-In the 2013-2014 academic year, he served as the interim chair of the Communication Arts Department.
+In the 2013-2014 academic year, he served as the interim chair of the Department of Communication Arts.
 Between October 2014 and August 2016, he was an assistant dean in the School of Arts and Sciences.